In 2006 I decided to organize a “roots of wing chun” china trip with his Students.

 Just travel to the homeland of wing chun kung fu and martial arts.

-I needed to know about the history of wing chun.
+I needed to know about my Lineage.